angular-slider/angularjs-slider/README.md

 **onlyBindHandles** - _Boolean (defaults to false)_: Set to true to only bind events on slider handles.

 **onStart** - _Function(sliderId)_: Function to be called when a slider update is started.
 If an id was set in the options, then it's passed to this callback.
+This callback is called before any update on the model.

 **onChange** - _Function(sliderId)_: Function to be called when rz-slider-model or rz-slider-high change.
 If an id was set in the options, then it's passed to this callback.